Empire of the Ants (film): Plot

 The opening narration notes how ants use pheromones to communicate and how this causes an obligatory response.
 As the opening credits roll, barrels sporting radioactive waste decals are dumped off a boat into the ocean.
 One of the barrels washes onto a beach and leaks a silvery goo onto the sand.

 Meanwhile, shady land developer Marilyn Fryser takes prospective clients on a boat trip to view a beachfront land development in the area of the waste dump.
 Unbeknownst to the visitors, ants are writhing in the radioactive goo from the leaky barrel.
 The visitors question the value of the land, but the trip is cut short when some of them are attacked by giant mutated ants.
 The ants destroy their boat and chase the group through woods.
 After losing some of their party along the way, the survivors discover a town and gain a promise of help from the local sheriff.
 Their sense of safety is short-lived as they discover that the queen ant, using pheromones, has put the townsfolk under her control and is making them provide her colony with sugar from the local sugar plant.
-The boat captain Dan Stokely kills the queen ant, enabling the remaining survivors to escape the area in a speedboat.
+Joe Morrison, one of the prospective land buyers, kills the queen ant in an explosion, enabling the remaining survivors to escape the area in a speedboat.